elmbridge/curriculum/Choose Your Own Emoji.md

         (List.map (\emoji -> renderKey model emoji) EmojiConverter.supportedEmojis)
 ```

-You will have to change the callsite of `renderKeys` in `View.view` to match the new signature of the method, and you will have to change `renderKey` to consume a model.
+You will have to change the call site of `renderKeys` in `View.view` to match the new signature of the method, and you will have to change `renderKey` to consume a model.
 Once that's done, you can use `model.selectedKey` in place of `Model.defaultKey` when checking whther a key is selected.
 The UI should know show you which keys are selected, as you click on them!

 ### <input type="checkbox"> Step 5